Ank-22/Loan-Prediction/README.md

 # LoanPrediction

-A basic ML problem for loan appoveral or not by using supervised learning techniques.
+A basic ML problem for loan appoveral or not, by using supervised learning techniques.

 Data set was taken for the kagle and is provide in this repo if you want to practice the basic data handling by numpy & pandas (for eg: Onehtendoing, impoving the data by handling the null value, etc.)